melt-umn/melt-website/content/silver/ref/expr/decorate.md

 The initial expression is expected to be undecorated.
 Each inherited attribute should occur on the type of the initial expression.
+The type of the result is a `Decorated` type with the specified inherited attributes

 > _**Example:**_
 ```
 decorate expr with { env = [pair("x", 1), pair("y", 2)]; }
 ```
-> will decorate an undecorated expression with an environment binding two variables.
+> will decorate an undecorated expression with an environment binding two variables, producing a value of type `Decorated Expr with {env}`.
 ```
 decorate folder with { input = ["Hello", "world"]; }.output
 ```